 Suggested Sequence of Courses: American Sign Language is taught in a four-semester sequence with each semester serving as a pre-requisite for the next: ASL 101, ASL 102, ASL 201, and ASL 202.
-ASL 125 may be taken any time after completing ASL 101.
+ASL 125 may be taken any time after completing ASL 101 and is offered online.